 Need to master the art of poster design quickly?
 Then take this one-hour class given by Ellen Lupton: author, educator and curator at the Cooper Hewitt, Smithsonian Design Museum.

-Lupton explains how to tell a story, excite the eye, and use visual language to create an emotional, effective design, as well as sharing her own poster design process in a hands-on lesson.
-Inspired by Cooper Hewitt's 2015 book and exhibition How Posters Work, each lesson in this course is illustrated with inventive and authentic designs, from Polish film posters to political propaganda.
+Lupton explains how to tell a story, excite the eye, and use visual language to create an emotional, practical design, as well as to share her poster design process in a hands-on lesson, inspired by Cooper Hewitt's 2015 book and exhibition How Posters Work.
+Each lesson in this course is illustrated with inventive and authentic designs, from Polish film posters to political propaganda.

 This class is perfect for graphic designers, illustrators, and enthusiasts alike.
 All you need is a passion for design, a curious eye, and love for a visual story.